SolraBizna/second-music-system/README.md

 # For scripters

 With Second Music System, you can expose as much or as little information as you like about your game status to the soundtrack.
-The composers can use as much or as little of that information as they want, and all of this power is available with very little work from the engine itself.
+Composers can use as much or as little of that information as they want, and all of this power is available with very little work from the engine itself.

 # For programmers